 It is recommended that the CSP establish an organisational and reporting structure in relation to AML/CFT.
 The reporting structure should include a Compliance Officer, preferably also a Money Laundering Reporting Officer (MLRO), and an Internal Auditor.
 These are key persons who are responsible for AML/CFT and they should be named in the reporting structure as well as mentioned in the AML/CFT policy.

 The role of the Compliance Officer is to keep Management informed of the compliance and risk management matters as and when they deal with customers that are seemingly suspicious.
 Any suspicious trade should be reported to the Compliance Officer (or the MLRO if appointed) and he or she will escalate to Management if approval is required.

 The audit function of a CSP should be independent and adequately resourced, and be able to assess the effectiveness of its IPPC periodically.

 We recommend CSPs perform an overall risk assessment of its clients.
 CSPs can assess clients’ risks based on the type of customers, type of services provided, types of transactions that the client engages in or the countries or jurisdictions where the customers are from or in.

 - List down all the risk categories that are relevant to you.
 For example, (i) type of customer – money changers, (ii) type of service provided – acting as nominee director.

 - For each specific risk category, give a risk rating to it.
 You may want to rate, for each risk category, simply as Low Risk, Medium Risk or High Risk.
-CSPs need to pay particular attention to those risk categories that they rate as High Risk because these risk categories will need to be mitigated with Enhanced CDD procedures and these procedures should be documented.
+CSPs need to pay particular attention to those risk categories that they rate as Medium or High Risk because these risk categories will need to be mitigated with Enhanced CDD procedures and these procedures should be documented.